310mc/https-310mc.github.io-tl/source/_posts/scout/gang.md

 Anyways, I don’t even need you to tell me how stupid it was to think of doing this in the first place.

 I must’ve been out of my mind.
-I guess I got hasty… Y’see, the student council’s been on the receiving end of some harsh comments lately…
+I guess I got hasty… Y’see, the Student Council’s been on the receiving end of some harsh comments lately…

 Hasumi’s acting like everything’s okay, but he’s actually really stressed.